logo

 I turned 65 in 2018 and decided (since that made me eligible for Medicare) I would retire that year.
 I hung around work long enough to get the design phase completed for a main power electronics box for a program I was supporting (STPSat-6, eventually launched over three years later).
 I also stayed to support the launch and early orbit operations campaign for the ICESat-2 satellite we built in Gilbert, AZ.
 That was a nice way to wrap up a career.
 And by that time, my employer completed the transition to becoming Northrop Grumman Innovation Systems.
 My last day at work was Oct.
 4, 2018.

 In retirement I feel like I have never been busier, but at least I get to pick what I am busy doing.
 Maura and I are doing a number of fixer-up projects around the house and I am spending a lot of time downsizing.
 It takes time to get rid of things you spent a lifetime collecting.
 But we are making progress.
 We are also traveling a bit, trying to escape the summer heat by heading to cooler places during those months.
+I've also picked up on my wife's genealogy hobby and have researched my Polish ancestors back into the 19th century.

 More models are getting built.
-The Gemini collection project is complete (photo below) and I wrote it up as another SIM book.
+The Gemini collection project is mostly complete (photos below) and I wrote it up as another SIM book.
 I was hoping to spend more time on my secondary hobbies (painting, fishing, etc.) but have made little progress there.
 I’d really like to learn to do 3D CAD design so I can get custom model parts printed but I have not even scratched that itch.
-I still do some space activism and outreach, and kick-started the local AIAA Section back into gear after a few years of dormancy. meaning that I had to be Chair for those two years (2019-2021).
-I am still very involved with AIAA and will be their History Committee Chair starting in May 2022.
-I helped organize another SpaceUp Phoenix on March 23, 2019 but have slowed down a lot on K-12 outreach.
-I need to let that go and have a younger generation take on that effort.
+I still do some space activism and outreach, and kick-started the local AIAA Section back into gear after a few years of dormancy.
+That meant

 gemini